(GIVE ME THAT) OLD-TIME DETECTION.

 William Brittain's "The Man Who Read G. K. Chesterton" (EQMM, April 1973):

 "Oh, don't play the innocent with me.
 You want to pretend you're that Father Brown chap.
 The priest who plays detective.
-Isn't that it?"AT THE CINEMA:
+Isn't that it?"

 William Everson tells us about the 1938 flick PERSONS IN HIDING.